This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 - For cleaning roofs

-Proposed work to heritage items of state significance that are on the State Heritage Register requires consent concurrently from both the NSW Heritage Branch of the NSW Office of Environment and Heritage (OEH) and Camden Council.
+Proposed work to heritage items of state significance that are on the State Heritage Register requires consent concurrently from both the NSW Office of Environment & Heritage (OEH) and Camden Council.
 The DA is termed Nominated Integrated Development and requires the following:

 - A cheque made out to - NSW Office of Environment and Heritage, Locked Bag 5020 Parramatta NSW 2150